-It seems like nothing short of a miracle that X-Men: Days of Future Past is being released - it's one of the most beloved arcs in X-Men history, but one that many thought would never make it to the big screen.
+It seems like nothing short of a miracle that X-Men: Days of Future Past was released - it's one of the most beloved arcs in X-Men history, but one that many thought would never make it to the big screen.
 It's a complicated story that involves parallel timelines, time travel, and the deaths of many popular X-Men characters.
 Also, it's protagonist is Kitty Pryde, who (thus far in the series) had received very little screentime.
-To make the property more viable for the mass audiences, Bryan Singer & Co. have changed the protagonist of the story to popular X-Men character Wolverine.
+To make the property more viable for the mass audiences, Bryan Singer & Co. changed the protagonist of the story to popular X-Men character Wolverine.

 Now that this arc is being turned into a film, what other popular X-Men arcs could be next?
 Here are 4 we think could work out great.

 The Dark Phoenix Saga

 I know, I know - they already adapted the Dark Phoenix saga for the big screen with X-Men 3: The Last Stand.
 However, I think we can all agree that that movie was a terrible abomination that shouldn't count, so let's just pretend it doesn't exist.

 Here's how it could be reimagined for the current continuity: on a mission into space, the team is exposed to radiation from a solar flare.
 But it's actually the cosmic entity known as "The Phoenix" that finds a host in - you guessed it - Wolverine.
 Now Wolverine can fly around and is encased in flame and has super telekinetic powers - but he still uses his claws a bunch to slash up some bad guys (no blood is shown though, because c'mon, gotta get that PG-13 rating).
 Ultimately the Wolverine Phoenix must sacrifice himself to save the X-Men and the world....OR DOES HE?
 See, he can heal, so you think he's dead, but he's actually still alive.
 BOOM!
 ROLL CREDITS!

 Age of Apocalypse